RINGSLINGER

 11 Home mixed everything The Lost Self game complete

-Player must have all 5 quest rings to access dimension 11.
-The 5 stances listed are optional but make late game easier.
+The Slinger must have all 5 lost rings to access realm 11.
+The 5 stances above are optional but make the late game easier.

 • A hub area (safe, can re-arrange rings, talk to NPCs)